Gathering Dreams

 To get the best thick and creamy consistency, let the chocolate rest a couple of minutes before pouring it into 2 mugs.

-All that is left to do is to top it with coconut whipped cream and some chocolate nibs if you really want to indulge.
+All that is left to do is top it with coconut whipped cream and some chocolate nibs if you really want to indulge.

-Or simply drink it plain.
-Which is what I normally do!
+Or simply drink it plain, which is what I normally do!

 Homemade hot chocolate mix